SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_FILTERS.md

 apply the label globally or to all nodes, trains, or notes.

 - Rename: Allows you to change the name of the label.
-- Delete: Removes the label.
-If applied globally, it will be removed from all nodes, trains, or notes.
+- Delete: Removes the label globally, means it will be removed from all visible elements, such as nodes, trains, or notes.
+(If filtering is active the label might be still in use and therefore it can not be deleted.)
-- Apply globally: Transfers the label to all nodes, trains, or notes.
+- Apply: Transfers the label to all visble elements such as nodes, trains, or notes.
 This means that the label will be added to all existing and future nodes, trains, or notes.

 These functions provide flexibility in managing and customizing labels according to your needs.